What is IPL?

 IPL uses controlled thermal absorption to target the removal of unwanted hair, broken capillaries, acne, hyper-pigmentation, wrinkles and stretch marks.
 IPL skin rejuvenation treatments are often called photo-facials or photo-rejuvenation.
 IPL can also stimulate collagen production, which plumps skin and improves skin’s youthful appearance.
-Using the latest generation in esthetic technologies, ST MEDI SPA has a fast and comfortable techniques to offer long-term results.
+Using the latest generation in esthetic technologies, ST Medi Laser & SkinCare has a fast and comfortable techniques to offer long-term results.

 How Does IPL Work?

 Intense Pulsed Light (IPL) is a technology that combines a power source with a cooling system, this comes with a handpiece which contains a xenon lamp and an optical guide which has a filter.
 This then projects an intense light.
 This technology is based on the principle of selective photothermolysis (photo=light, thermal=heat, lysis=destruction, selective=targeted).
 The radiating energy that results is a high intensity flash of light that covers a spectrum of wavelengths corresponding to visible light and near infrared (spectral range 420nm to 1200nm).
 Polychromatic light is absorbed by the chromophores (melanin, oxyhaemoglobin, porphyrin and water), pigment that absorb light reacting to the photothermal effect which causes either cell destruction or changes to the cell.
 Thanks to a water cooling system for the lamp, the infrared rays are absorbed, heat is not transmitted to the skin, only the chromophore is targeted and there is no risk of burns.

 What are the most popular areas for IPL hair removal?